Travelling by rail is better for the environment, saves resources and uses less energy.

-To carry 16 percent of passenger traffic and 37 percent of freight, railways need just 5 percent of all the energy consumed by transport in Switzerland.
+To carry 15% of passenger traffic and 37% of freight, railways need just 5% of all the energy consumed by overland transport in Switzerland.
 However, SBB would like to do even more for the environment.
 It has therefore decided to make even greater efforts and implement a three-stage action plan.

-SBB aims to save 850 gigawatt hours of electricity by 2030; this equates to some 30 percent of its total energy requirement or to the annual electricity consumption of 200,000 households.
-To ensure that this ambitious goal is achieved, SBB is putting comprehensive energy-saving measures into effect in all its divisions: its passenger and freight operations, its buildings and its infrastructure installations.
-More details can be found in the "Energy efficiency" section below.
+By 2030, SBB plans to increase its energy efficiency by 30% compared to 2010.
+That would be the equivalent of 850 gigawatt hours (GWh) of energy, or the amount of electricity used by 200,000 homes in one year.
+To ensure that this ambitious goal is achieved, SBB is putting comprehensive energy-saving measures into effect in all areas: its passenger and freight operations, its buildings and its infrastructure installations.
+More details can be found in the ‘Energy efficiency’ section below.

 SBB decided on the last step at the beginning of 2020.
 Fossil fuel use will be gradually reduced and technical gases in switchgear and cooling systems will be replaced by more climate-friendly variants.
-This will reduce greenhouse gas emissions by 50 percent by 2030, with the remaining emissions being offset.
-More details can be found in the "Climate-friendly energy" section below.
+This will reduce greenhouse gas emissions by 50% by 2030 compared to 2018 levels, with the remaining emissions being offset from 2030 on.
+More details can be found in the ‘Climate friendly energy’ section below.